emoliga/emoliga/README.md

   </tr>
 </table>

-If you know other course that might be interesting as well, please feel free to send it to me by LinkedIn or email <3.
+If you know other course or tool that might be interesting to me as well, please feel free to send it to me by LinkedIn or email <3.
 </a>
+&nbsp;